willcampodonico/Protocols/experimental/Imaging/RnaFish/README.md

 7. Prior hybridization, wash coverslips with 2 mL of wash buffer A (LGC Biosearch Technologies) supplemented with 10% deionized formamide (Agilent) at RT for 5 min.
 8. Prepare hybridization buffer: 10% deionized formamide in wash buffer A (LGC Biosearch Technologies) containing 1:100 smRNA FISH probe dilution.
 9. Hybridize with 80 μL of hybridization buffer overnight at 37°C in a humid chamber.
-10. The next day, wash cells with 1 mL of wash buffer A with 10% formamide for 30 min at 37 °C,
+10. The next day, wash cells with 1 mL of wash buffer A with 10% formamide for 30 min at 37°C,
 11. Wash with wash buffer A with 10% formamide containing Hoechst DNA stain (1:1,000; Thermo Fisher Scientific) for 30min at 37 °C.
 12. Wash coverslips with 1 mL of wash buffer B (LGC Biosearch Technologies) for 5 min at RT,
 13. Equilibrate 5 min in base glucose buffer (2x SSC, 0.4% glucose solution, 20 mM Tris pH 8.0 in RNase-free H2O)
 14. Incubate 5 min in Base Glucose buffer supplemented with 1:100 dilution of glucose oxidase (stock 3.7 mg/mL) and catalase (stock 4 mg/mL).
-15. Mount coverslips on glass slides with ProlongGold or ProlongGlass (Life Technologies) on a glass slide.
+15. Mount coverslips on glass slides with ProlongGold or ProlongGlass (Life Technologies).